 A new addition to this large room is the recent creations of Art Talk Tuesday.
 This display will change as new pieces are finished.

-For those interested in sharing knowledge with other writers of the creative written word, Third Thursday Wordsmiths meets on the Third Thursday of each month at 7 p.m. under the direction of Penny Weaver, editor of the Mattoon Journal-Gazette.
+For those interested in sharing knowledge with other writers of the creative written word, Third Thursday Wordsmiths meets on the Third Thursday of each month at 7 p.m.
 All are welcome.
 We will share writing experiences and share in creative writing activity.

 Whenever visiting Flourishes, beside viewing the exhibit in the gallery, you can also take in the art located in the Theme Hall, the Beaux Art Ballroom and the four studios.

 Carol Kessler, Dan Modzelewski, and Jamie Rutherford have their art studios open for viewing at this Shelbyville site, but their studios have been illuminated due to the elevator construction and new lobby space.
 In the one studio yet available for rent, you will find works by other area artists that changes on the same schedule as the Gallery.
 See present Gallery, Studio and Ballroom works within this website under Art by Carol Kessler and others.
-Owner, Carol Kessler, is alway interested in displaying area art.
+Owner, Carol Kessler, is always interested in displaying area art.
 If you are an area artist who is interested, please contact Flourishes.